Buying a Home in the Military? Start with This Guide from MilitaryByOwner

 When you're new to an area, you'll likely be relying on the advice of a real estate agent regarding neighborhoods and areas or word of mouth from friends and acquaintances.
 Take a look at the following helpful resources, and then consider using the services of a real estate agent with the Military Relocation Professional certification.
 They'll be which well versed in the unique aspects of military life and have a better understanding of what you're looking for.

 - Househunting Tips for Military Families

 - Tips for Buying a Home Long Distance

 - Why You Should Consider Using a Military Relocation Professional

 Common Pitfalls for Military Home Buyers

 When you do find the home of your dreams, it's easy to let all your best intentions regarding budget, location, and unchangeable characteristics like school district fly right out the window when you find a home you love.
 (And fixer upper?
 Sure, you've got nothing but time and energy to deal with renovations, right?)

-The following information will help keep your wits about you and not fall prey to some of the most common home buying mistakes.
+Take a look at the following information to help keep your wits about you and not fall prey to some of the most common home buying mistakes.